exu/go-workshops/040-basics-loops/README.md

-## Pętle
+## Loops

-W go istnieje tylko jedna pętla: `for`.
-Wykorzystywana jest jednak w różnych wariantach, często używana ze słowem kluczowym `range`
+In go there is only one loop keyword: `for`.
+It's often used with `range` keyword to iterate over array like elements.